Viewing eBook access information in Library Search

 Unfortunately, not all eBooks are the same.
 Many are not licensed for use in HE or for Library purchase.
 Those eBooks that are available to HE libraries are sold on a variety of terms, not all of which support equal and fair access for students.

 A number of national initiatives seek to change this situation but it is not possible to say if or when they will succeed.
-This blogpost highlights some of the issues HE faces.
+This blogpost highlights some of the issues HE faces, as does this Library tweet.

 Please note: the Library cannot provide access to eBooks sold for Amazon Kindle, or to publishers' eTextbooks. eTextbooks are typically priced per-student, per-cohort and require an annual payment.